Nubisa/JXPanel/docs/hostingp.markdown

 However, in case when the hosting plan to which you belong does not allow to add any plans, or you already have maximum allowed number of hosting plans (<b>Max plans</b>) then you will see appropriate error message.

+## Editing existing hosting plan

+Clicking the chosen row in the table list will get you to the hosting's plan modification form.
+It is exactly the same form as addplan, except that it is in edit mode now.

+## Removing hosting plans

+First column of table list contains a checkbox for each hosting plans.
+To remove a hosting plan, you need to select an appropriate checkbox and then click `Remove selected` button.
+You can also select multiple checkboxes to remove more than one hosting plan at once.

+After clicking the button, you will be prompt with a popup window with another buttons:

+### Remove everything

+The first button `Remove everything` as it indicates, deletes everything that was created under the hosting plan, which you are just about to remove.
+That includes:

+* all users who had the hosting plan assigned, as well as their sub-users,
+* all hosting plans created by those users (and their sub-users),
+* all domains created by those users (and their sub-users).

+Also any files located at those user's directories are removed, which means any folders/files created with file manager &#40;todo&#41;, uploaded by FTP, etc.

+### Remove the user, but move user files to the archive

+Clicking this also deletes all database entries created under the hosting plan(users and sub-users, domains and hosting plans) but the difference is, that any files and folders located under each of user's home directory button will be moved to a archive.

+The archive is a folder located in the following path: server_apps/deleted.
+It will contain multiple folders, each for deleted user.